Tinka8ell/Extending-Proc-Gen-E21/README.md

         * the Tides class that that subscribes to the DayNightController.TideMovedEvent to control:
           * whatever it is on (SeaObject) raise and lower it by the tide movement

+### Time to add scenes

-* Love to add tides - running at 12.5h (1h 25m) cycle time
+* Want to add Game Start Scene
-  * Consider adding Spring and Neap tides ...
-  * Consider effect of storm surge?
-* Love to add swim trigger
+* Want to add an Avatar creator screen / combined with the save system
-  * concider swim is tiring
-  * treading water is slow recovery
-  * what happens when exhausted?

 ### The next stage